jhackie12/SQL.Project/README.md

    ## Tools and Methodologies
 **Tool Used: SQL SERVER MANAGEMENT STUDIO 21** [Download Here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)

+1. Open your SSMS.
+2. Load and execute script like:
+   - Create a new database called AxiaStores
+   - Create CustomerTB, ProductTB, and OrdersTB tables using proper data types and data constraints
+   - Populate CustomerTB, ProductTB, and OrdersTB tables with the necessary data
+   - Anwser analytical questions and run queries, save and document results for reporting and insights

 ## Key Analytical Questions
 The queries in this project aim to answer the following key questions based on the AxiaStores dataset:
 1. Return the FirstName and Email of every customer who has ever purchased the product “Wireless Mouse”